bitovi/hatchify/doc/guides/customizing-your-list.md

 #### How it works

-- Columns without a `field` prop are treated as "extra columns" and will always appear at the end of your list, even if you include them before "custom columns".
+- Columns without a `field` prop are treated as Extra columns and will always appear at the end of your list, even if you include them before Custom columns.
 In the below example, the "Actions" column will appear at the end of our table, even though it's defined before the "name" column:

   ```tsx
   <TodoColumn